 - PayPal Zettle — Best Card Reader for PayPal Users

 Below are our top picks for the best credit card readers on the market.

 Square Reader For Contactless and Chip – Best for Most

 The Square Reader makes accepting credit card payments more accessible than ever.
 The pocket-size reader quickly connects with your Android or iPhone, so you can take dip or tap card payments in no time.
 Plus, Square throws in a free swipe reader, so you can also accept payments the old-fashioned way.

 Need a point-of-sale(POS) system as well?
 No problem.
 This reader connects to Stripe’s free online POS so you can manage online and in-store sales in one place.
 The POS also offers advanced features, such as sales reports, email and text, low-stock alerts, and inventory management.

 You can technically accept credit card payments for free with Stripe.
 You only need a stripe account and can claim your free magstripe reader.
 Then, you’ll only need to worry about the transaction fees.
 However, you’ll be limited to swipe payments, with no option to accept chip cards or Apple pay.

 That’s why we recommend the Square Reader for Contactless and Chip.
 You can set everything up in a few minutes with zero technical skills or experience.
 And you can accept multiple types of payments, including EMV chips, Google Pay, and Apple Pay.

-The card reader costs $49, which is very affordable.
+The card reader costs $0, for the first magstripe reader and additional readers are $10 which is very affordable.
+The contactless and chip card reader is $59.
 The pricing is also straightforward.
 You’ll only need to pay a flat rate of 2.6% + 10 cents on every in-person transaction.
 Otherwise, there are no extra costs or hidden fees.
-Only keep in mind that Afterpay transactions cost 6% + 30 cents.
+Only keep in mind that invoice transactions cost 3.3% + 30 cents per transaction.